vega-d/qidi_mods/README.md

 - you know what you're doing.
 Proceed.
 - if you do not know what you're doing, ask someone who does.
 You can reach out to me by email at msg@vega76.cz

+# credits:
+Thanks to https://github.com/DaNinjaSmurf for beta testing this on X plus 3 Thanks to `argueforsport` on discord for providing measurements for X max 3